 - View venue & entry details

-From its world-famous dinosaurs exhibition to the newly opened Images of Nature gallery, displaying research work and images from the museum's art collection, the museum has plenty to inspire visitors of all ages.
+From its world-famous dinosaurs exhibition to displays of research work and a natural art collection, the museum has plenty to inspire visitors of all ages.

 The museum's encyclopaedic permanent collections comprise some 70 million specimens.
 The oldest item, the Wold Cottage meteorite, is thought to be around 4.6 billion years old.

-The meteorite is part of a bold new permanent display.
-In November 2012, the museum drew together its most significant and valuable objects and put them in the upper mezzanine of the central hall.
+In November 2012 the museum drew together its most significant and valuable objects and put them in the upper mezzanine of the central hall.
 Overlooking 'dippy', the museum's replica diplodocus, the Treasures gallery comprises 22 star objects, including the skull of a Barbary lion, thought to have lived in the Tower of London around the year 1300; an archaeopteryx fossil, the most valuable fossil in the collection; Audubon's The Birds of America, the world's most expensive book; a dodo skeleton; fragments of moon rock; and a first edition of Darwin's On the Origin of Species.

 Don't miss the stunning architecture of the Cocoon space, which offers opportunities to gain an insight into the work done by the museum's scientists.
 If you have children with you, get hands-on and explore specimens in the Investigate Centre.